-- Zipper Are Less Waterproof: Water can get in through the zipper.
+- Zippers Are Less Waterproof: Water can get in through the zipper.
 However, a lot of high-quality bags now come with waterproof zippers or you can buy a waterproof rain cover.

 - Poorer Fit: Some people complain that these packs are too wide and less comfortable because it doesn’t hug your body as well as a hiking backpack.

-- Poor Support System: Front-loaders were designed as luggage so the support system tends to be less advanced than on hiking-style backpacks.
-This means the bag will become more uncomfortable on longer treks, but most people won’t be wearing their backpack around for that long so this also isn’t a dealbreaker.
-However, modern higher-end bags have a proper support system so that’s something to consider.
+- Poor Support System: Front-loaders are designed to be luggage so the support system tends to be less advanced than on hiking-style backpacks.
+This means the bag will become more uncomfortable on longer walks but you probably wear your backpack for super long lengths of time so this also isn’t a dealbreaker.